logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-redfish.md

 ## Overview

-Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.
+DMTF's Redfish is a standard designed to deliver simple and secure management for converged, hybrid IT and the Software Defined Data Center (SDDC).Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Redfish metrics to Logz.io, you need to add the **inputs.redfish** and **outputs.http** plug-ins to your Telegraf configuration file.